 Architecture Design Studio – Advanced Track

-Design studio tracks can accommodate intermediate and advanced architecture students, who are placed in studio tracks based on their prior experience.
-Advanced students are architecture majors of junior or senior standing with two to three years of previous design experience.
-Intermediate students have one to two semesters of design experience.
+Design studio tracks can accommodate intermediate and advanced architecture students, who are placed in studio tracks based on their prior experience and portfolio review.
+Advanced students are typically architecture majors of junior or senior standing with two to three years of previous design experience.
+Intermediate students typically have one to two semesters of design experience.
 Students at different levels sometimes work together; however, the projects, expectations, and evaluations relate to the standing of the individual students.

 The focus of this Design Studio is on an area of the city of Barcelona that is currently undergoing changes.
 The semester-long design study addresses urban strategies, architectural precedents, methodologies of analysis, design process, and program.
 Advanced and intermediate students may conduct site and program analysis as a group.
 Design projects are adjusted to the level of the students.
 Throughout the term, students explore a complex urban site and architectural program dealing with an actual local issue, from conceptual analysis to a developed project.
 Contact hours: 90.
 Recommended credit: 6 semester/9 quarter hours.